samhauz/Getting-CleaningData/README.md

 Cleaned Data
 ====================
 The resulting cleaned dataset is stored as CleanedData.txt.
+This cleaned data has 180 observations and 68 variables.

 The Code